inflection-zone/wisdom-zone/platform-engineering/Docker-compose document.md

 # Deploy service to Docker using docker-compose:

+##Steps

-* STEP 1: Create a service with APIs.
+1. Create a service with APIs.

-* Step 2: Make sure your service is running successfully on local system.
+2. Make sure your service is running successfully on local system.

-* Step 3: Download & install docker on your system.
+3. Download & install docker on your system.

 * Step 4: Create a Dockerfile inside your service folder with name "Dockerfile":
   (https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)
   * Click on create new file.
   * Name it as "Dockerfile".
   * Add VS Code suggested extension for Docker.

   An example of a Dockerfile is given below:

 ```
 FROM node:19-alpine3.16 AS builder
 ADD . /app